 The best tips and examples: Create perfect product descriptions

-- 3 basic tips for optimal product descriptions
+- 3 tips to create optimal item descriptions

-- FAQ on SEO text, product descriptions and advertising text
+- FAQ about product descriptions and advertising texts

 What is the purpose of product descriptions?